Agrochemical

 An agrochemical or agrichemical, a contraction of agricultural chemical, is a chemical product used in conventional or industrial agriculture.
 Agrochemical typically refers to pesticides and synthetic fertilizers.
 The term agrochemical is sometimes used informally synonymously with pesticides, sometimes also informally to mean pesticides and fertilizers, and sometimes more correctly to include all chemicals used in agriculture.
-Other chemicals used in agriculture are; plant hormones and plant growth regulators (PGRs), insect attractants, insect repellents, plant defense inducers, herbicide safeners, adjuvents and co-formulants, soil conditioners and soil amendments, liming and acidifying agents.
+Other chemicals used in agriculture are plant hormones and plant growth regulators (PGRs), insect attractants, insect repellents, plant defense inducers, herbicide safeners, adjuvents and co-formulants, soil conditioners and soil amendments, liming and acidifying agents.
 For livestock feed additives, animal growth regulators, anthelmintics and other antiparasitics are used.

 Manufacture

 Pesticides and fertilizers are manufactured differently.
 Nitrogen fertilizers are made from ammonia (NH_{3}) produced by the Haber–Bosch process.
 Potassium and phosphate fertilizers are made from minerals.
 Most pesticides are made indirectly from petrochemicals, some are made biologically.

 Market and amounts used

 Total pesticides use in agriculture in 2021 was 3.54 million tonnes of active ingredients.user.
 In 2018 world pesticide sales were estimated to be $65 billion, of which 88% was used for agriculture.
 ChemChina (with subsidiaries Syngenta and Adama), Bayer Crop Science, BASF and Corteva Agriscience together represented about 60 per cent of the agricultural pesticide market in 2018.

 In 2018 120 million tons (Mt) of nitrogen (elemental), 44 Mt of phosphorus (P_{2}O_{5}), and 45 Mt of potassium (K_{2}O) fertilizers were used.
-Global sales revenues for inorganic fertilizers in 2018 were reported to be about USD 151 billion.
+Global sales revenues for inorganic fertilizers in 2018 were reported to be about US$151 billion.
 In the case of nitrogen and phosphorus, China, the United States, India, and Russia dominate production capacity.
 Canada is by far the biggest producer of potassium.
 In each country only a few manufacturers dominate the market, and they are different in each county, and different to the pesticide companies.

 Other agrochemicals have smaller sales figures.